-As a candidate for office, there are two distinct groups for you to meet.
-The first is the PIFC member companies.
-Typically these meetings are in the Sacramento office of PIFC.
-The second is the agents and employees who are politically active in your area.
+There are two distinct groups within PIFC for candidates to meet.
+The first is PIFC member companies.
+Typically these meetings are in the PIFC Sacramento office.
+The second is the agents and employees who are politically active in a candidates’ district.
 These meetings are typically in the community the candidate seeks to represent.

 Candidate endorsements and other related decisions typically do not occur until a candidate has met with agents and/or employees locally and member company representatives in Sacramento.